Equivalence of Doubly Periodic Tangles: DP tangle equivalence: shearing and Dehn equivalence

+In this case we shear the DP diagram $d_\infty$ using a shearing transformation of the plane, but we retain the basis $B=(u,v)$ of the lattice of $d_\infty$ fixed.
+We shall first consider $\mathbb{Z}$-shearings of $d_\infty$ by a matrix of type $M_k$ or $L_k$, with $k\in \mathbb{Z}$, as defined in~(\ref{shearing-matrices}).
+Keeping the basis $B=(u,v)$ fixed, and thus the lattice $\Lambda(u,v)$ point-wise fixed, this operation gives rise to a new DP diagram $(d'_\infty,\Lambda)$ and thus a new DP tangle $(\tau'_\infty,\Lambda)$.
+This was originally pointed out in \cites{Grishanov1,Grishanov.part1} and \cite{Farb}.

-Let us, now, assign the longitude $l$ of $T^2$ to $u'$ and the meridian $m$ to $v'$ of the basis $B'$.
-This new covering map, say $\rho'$, creates a new motif $d'$, which differs from the motif $d$ associated to the basis $B$ by a finite sequence of {\it Dehn twists}, as explained in \cite{Grishanov1,Grishanov.part1} and \cite{Farb}.
-A Dehn twist gives rise to an orientation preserving self-homeomorphism of the torus.
-By convention the identity matrix corresponds to the trivial Dehn twist.
-Fig.~\ref{Rtwists} illustrates the two types of Dehn twists.
-In the universal cover, $d'$ gives rise to a new DP tangle (diagram) $d^\prime_{\infty}$, which is a shearing of the original DP tangle (diagram) $d_{\infty}$.
-The above procedure is exemplified in the right half of Fig.~\ref{shearing}.
+Indeed, on the level of motif diagrams, a $\mathbb{Z}$-shearing of the DP diagram with a fixed basis corresponds to a Dehn twist of the torus, keeping the longitude-meridian pair fixed.
+A Dehn twist gives rise to an orientation preserving self-homeomorphism of the torus, which is no more an isotopy, and it represents a full twist around a meridian or longitude.
+By convention, the identity matrix corresponds to the trivial Dehn twist.
+Figure~\ref{Rtwists} illustrates the effects of two types of Dehn twists corresponding to horizontal and vertical shears related to the matrices $L_k$ and $M_k$ respectively, with $k\in \mathbb{Z}$.